 The reality we all have to come to is that we cannot be 100% sure of almost anything.
 We are finite beings trying to grasp at things way beyond our comprehension.
 And while some people are convinced that beyond a shadow of a doubt they are correct, the reality is faith is believing in things we have not seen.
 We cannot know, rather we trust what God has told us.

 Here’s a working definition of faith for me.

-Faith is the assurance of an unseen world, which is willing to risk, or bank, all on the reality of the unseen world.
+Faith is willing to risk, or bank, all on the belief of the unseen world.
 Faith is not based on physical evidence, rather a conviction that I am willing to stake my life on.